Research-as-a-Code/Research_as_a_Code/QUICKSTART.md

 # 🚀 Quick Start Guide

-## AI-Q + UDF Research Assistant - Get Running in 30 Minutes
+## AI-Q + UDR Research Assistant - Get Running in 30 Minutes

 This guide gets you up and running as quickly as possible.
 For detailed documentation, see [DEPLOYMENT.md](DEPLOYMENT.md).